← Back to Blog

 The economics are compelling.
 A farm that mixes all its coffee into one large lot sells at the average quality level -- losing the premium that its best plots could command.
 A farm that separates by plot, variety, and process can:

-On our farms, we maintain over 2,100 wet mill lots and 219 dry mill lots with full traceability from cherry collection through export.
+On our farms, we maintain full traceability from cherry collection through export.
 Every lot can be traced back to the specific plot, harvest date, process method, and fermentation protocol that produced it.
+When I send a buyer a Bourbon lot from a specific high-altitude block processed with 72-hour anaerobic fermentation using levadura inoculation, that is not marketing.
+That is documented fact, with records at every custody point.

 Container Logistics